-- (a) gain a pass in SOWK 615 and SOWK 614 - (b) provide attestations as to character and suitability for beginning practice - (c) agree to practise in accordance with and be bound by the Code of Ethics of the Aotearoa New Zealand Association of Social Workers (Inc.) and the Code of Conduct of the New Zealand Social Workers Registration Board
+(a) gain a pass in SOWK 615 and SOWK 614

+- (b) provide attestations as to character and suitability for beginning practice - (c) agree to practise in accordance with and be bound by the Code of Ethics of the Aotearoa New Zealand Association of Social Workers (Inc.) and the Code of Conduct of the New Zealand Social Workers Registration Board being required to undergo a reassessment of suitability arranged by the Programme Coordinator.
+Fieldwork is assessed and a pass must be obtained in Fieldwork 671 before enrolment is permitted in SOWK 672.

 Candidates enrolled in SOWK 614, SOWK 615, SOWK 625, SOWK 671 and 672 whose circumstances change in regard to character or suitability must inform the Programme Coordinator (Social Work) immediately.
-Changes in circumstances, whether notified by the candidate or others, may result in the candidate being required to undergo a reassessment of suitability arranged by the Head of School.
-Fieldwork is assessed and a pass must be obtained
+Changes in circumstances, whether notified by the candidate or others, may result in the candidate